Botanical name: Diospyros virginiana

 When drying persimmons whole I have learned to break all of the rules.
 I had many bad experiments with trying to dry the ripe fruit.
 The dried fruit looked fine, but inside the skin the fruit had turned into a somewhat tasteless brown powder.
 I asked around about this, and someone, I wish that I could remember who, told me that to dry the fruit of a persimmon whole, one must start with unripe fruit.
 This seemed counter-intuitive to me, but I tried it.

 I found a persimmon tree with low hanging branches, picked some light orange, but not yet ripe fruit, and put it on the drying racks above my woodstove.
 After a couple of weeks, the fruit had dried, and ripened as it dried.
 The result was very similar to the date like treats that I had enjoyed off of a tree years before.

-In order to make fruit leather with persimmons, I make a paste, the same as above in the persimmon pudding recipe.
-I spread it out onto parchment paper, and place it on my drying racks in my cabin or on fruit leather sheets provided with most electric dehydrators.
+In order to make fruit leather with persimmons, make a paste, the same as above in the persimmon pudding recipe.
+Then, spread it out onto parchment paper, and place it on drying racks above a wood stove, or on fruit leather sheets provided with most electric dehydrators.
 The flavor of persimmon leather can be a bit sweetly bland.
-Because of this, I sometimes add in crushed Autumn olives, which add a nice tartness, and are harvested at about the same time of year, apple syrup (recipe found on p. ____), or spices such as cardamom, cinnamon, and cloves, to add interest and flavor.
+A nice way to add depth to the flavor is to add in crushed Autumn olives, which lend a nice tartness to the finished fruit leather.
+Conveniently, Autumn olives are harvested at about the same time of year as American persimmons.